-When working virtually, having construction site surveillance is crucial for peace of mind.
+When working virtually, having visual construction documentation and site surveillance is crucial for peace of mind.
 Companies such as OxBlue offer cameras for purchase and the software to view the images and live streams.
 Deploying these cameras will ensure the site is secure and materials remain in place while the site is temporarily shut down.

 Industry leaders will be confronted with several challenges during and after these site shutdowns and the last thing they want to be grappling with are disputes.
 To avoid any potential future disputes, claims, and legal action, all status of design, engineering, permitting and construction should be updated and documented before demobilizing.
 Create a single source of truth before the shutdown.
 Collaboration with contractors will be extremely important to get on the same page regarding work to be done before a shutdown.
 Being open, honest and transparent throughout the entire process will make for much smoother sailing in the long run.

 It’s challenging to have every loose end resolved before demobilizing.
 For instance, if safety is top of mind when demobilizing, then it should be deemed a safe choice.
 Make sure that every possible hazard is assessed and attended.
 This may require a physical or virtual walkthrough of the entire site from executives.
 If the site is already demobilized, initiate that walkthrough as soon it’s back up and running, since conditions on the site should be (theoretically) identical to those before the stoppage.